.st0{fill:#FFFFFF;}

 Static Information

 Some things don’t change: your business name, address and phone number, main category, and website.
 Possibly your scheduling or messaging links if you have them.
-In principle, and the majority of cases, you can set them once and then forget about them.
+In most cases, you can set these things once and then forget about them.

 Not always though.
 Visitors to your Google Business Profile can submit changes even to this core business information.
 You still need to monitor.
 More on this in a minute.